dA505819/dA505819.github.io/README.md

 ````
 ## Feedback

 Your feedback will be highly valued.
-Hope you provide with a nice feedback.

 ````
 The website is still in it's infancy state.